justin-p/ansible-terraform-template/README.md

 Other additional tags are:

 - `ansible-playbook ansible/main.yml --tags=tfvars` to only create the `terraform.tfvars` file.
-Use full if you want to work on the [Terraform code](#terraform-optional).
+Useful if you want to work on the [Terraform code](#terraform-optional).
 - `ansible-playbook ansible/main.yml --tags=roles` to only instal ansible roles locally.
 - `ansible-playbook ansible/main.yml --tags=bootstrap` to only run the bootstrap tasks.